Takata seeks to suspend air bag victims' lawsuits against carmakers

 Takata set aside $125 million to compensate those injured by its air bags as part of a guilty plea, but plaintiffs' lawyers argue it will not be enough.

-Major automakers including BMW AG, Ford Motor Co , Honda Motor Co Ltd and Toyota Motor Corp sided with Takata in backing a six-month delay in lawsuits, arguing in a court filing that doing so would "advance the interests of their customers and the safety of the motoring public by increasing the likelihood" the Takata restructuring will succeed and "protect the supply of replacement inflators and diminish the risk of future deaths and injuries."
-(Additional reporting by Tracy Rucinski in Chicago)
+Major automakers including BMW AG (BMWG.DE), Ford Motor Co (F.N), Honda Motor Co Ltd (7267.T) and Toyota Motor Corp (7203.T) sided with Takata in backing a six-month delay in lawsuits, arguing in a court filing that doing so would "advance the interests of their customers and the safety of the motoring public by increasing the likelihood" the Takata restructuring will succeed and "protect the supply of replacement inflators and diminish the risk of future deaths and injuries."

+Reporting by Tom Hals in Wilmington, Delaware, and David Shepardson in Washington; Additional reporting by Tracy Rucinski in Chicago; Editing by Leslie Adler